Texas

 • SEV Program: Our Support Employment Volunteer (SEV) program provides employment, volunteer, and education assistance for clients who are enrolled in our sober living program.
 It also emphasizes life skills development and relapse prevention, for a well-rounded recovery program.

 IOP and sober living are both essential parts of the addiction treatment process and dual enrollment can provide many positive benefits for people in all stages of recovery.
-If you’d like to learn more about our IOP and sober living programs, please call Eudaimonia Recovery Homes today to speak with an admissions representative.
+If you’d like to learn more about our outpatient support options and sober living programs, please call Eudaimonia Recovery Homes today to speak with an admissions representative.

 References: